The 2016 Lime Connect Fellowship Program wraps up a great symposium in NYC.

 • Participation in an all-expense paid Leadership & Development Symposium in New York City

-• Ongoing professional development & coaching for internship and career success
+• Ongoing professional development, coaching, and mentoring for internship and career success

-• Lifelong benefits of The Lime Connect Fellows & Alumni Network
+• Lifelong benefits of The Lime Connect Fellows Network

 If selected, candidates will attend the following all-expense paid events in New York City: